New intercoms help schools button up perimeters

 The latter option is possible through the 2N® IP Eye, a freely available application that displays video from an IP intercom on a PC in the event of an incoming call.
 No additional software is needed.
 Video feeds also can be integrated into the school’s existing video management system if desired.

-A key attribute of the 2N® IP Force, which the school district found advantageous, is its super ruggedized construction.
+A key attribute of the 2N® IP FORCE, which the school district found advantageous, is its super ruggedized construction.
 “Our 2N rep said these units are used at the Marine bases in southern California, where tanks run into them and people accidentally shoot them.
 So, at Torrance if kids are hitting them with their skateboards or climbing on them, they’re basically almost indestructible,” Radadia said.

 The myriad features of the 2N® IP Force — its ruggedized nature, its ability to operate on a network and integrate with the Cisco telephone system, and the absence of the need to buy additional software — are what sold TUSD on this product and they rewrote the RFP to include 2N.